tlahin/roger_skyline_1/README.md

   New settings we just figured out
   ![image](https://user-images.githubusercontent.com/79833061/171382140-377f25f5-3fc8-4461-93ec-dc76bd1aed3e.png)

-  after saving your new settings, restart networking by using command: `sudo systemctl restart networking`.
+  After saving your new settings, restart networking by using command: `sudo systemctl restart networking`.

 # How to change the SSH port